Emberlynn-Loo/tp/docs/UserGuide.md

     <h2><a href="#features---managing-person-relationships">Managing Person Relationships</a></h2>
 </div>

-<span class="hello_span">WOW!!!!
-It seems that you are now trying to manage the relationships of your contacts!
-Let me guide you through the magical world of managing person relationships in Gene-nie!</span>
+<span class="hello_span">WOW!!!!</span> It seems that you are now trying to manage the relationships of your contacts!
+Let me guide you through the magical world of managing person relationships in Gene-nie!

 <div class="section_header_h3">
     <h3><a href="#listing-all-relationship-types--listrelations-or-lr">Listing all relationship types</a></h3>